 Placing a Child for Adoption?
 What are the First Steps?

 Whether it is our agency or some other program, a licensed child adoption agency can help you and protect you and your child.
-You'll still be in charge, but the child adoption agency can help you avoid the problems you can face by contacting an adopting family directly.

 I advise you not to answer newspaper ads, adopting family internet ads, deal directly with the adopting family, the adopting family's attorney, or a child adoption facilitator.
 These are all called private adoptions and can be so risky that in many states private adoptions are no longer allowed.